 Social Radar catches posts before they blow up.
 Be the 1st or 2nd commenter — the position that gets the most upvotes by nature of how Reddit works.

-Someone asks "where can I find Christmas lights?" — you build a map, post it, drive 12,000 visits.
+Someone asks "where can I find Christmas lights?"
+You build a map, post it, drive 12,000 visits.
 Reddit tells you what to create, and Social Radar makes sure you hear it.

 After genuinely engaging for awhile, the community starts recommending you organically.
 People reply to threads saying "check out [your newsletter], they have this.!"